HackYourFuture/HTML-CSS/README.md

-> Please help us improve and share your feedback!
-If you find better tutorials or links, please share them by [opening a pull request](https://github.com/HackYourFuture/HTML-CSS/pulls).
+> If you are following the HackYourFuture curriculum we recommend you to first take a look at the complete curriculum, which you can find [here](https://www.github.com/curriculum).

-# HackYourFuture - HTML, CSS and GIT (Frontend)
+# Module #1 - HTML, CSS and GIT (Frontend)

 Welcome to the wonderful world of web development!
 In this module you will learn the basic building blocks of the web: HTML and CSS.
 HTML gives us the power to add text, images and videos to a page.
 CSS gives us the power to organize these parts and make it look nice.
 Think of it like this: if a webpage were a person, the HTML would be the skeleton and CSS the skin and clothing.